-Birklands Primary School recognises its responsibilities for safeguarding children and protecting them from harm.
-Keeping children safe in education is the responsibility of all staff and any concerns are acted upon immediately.
+Birklands Primary School recognises its responsibility for safeguarding children and protecting them from harm.
+Keeping children safe is the responsibility of everyone who works at Birklands Primary School.
+All staff are aware that the safeguarding of children always comes first.